Galician wine: Rías Baixas

 The Rias Baixas is the most well known region of Galicia and produces some of Spain's most sought after dry white wines based on the Albariño grape.
 While wines have been produced in this region for some time, exports of the wine to other areas of Europe didn't begin till 16th century and was kept at a steady pace till the phylloxera epidemic devastated the region's vineyards.
 At the turn of the 20th century many of the region's vineyards were replanted with low quality hybrid vines and some plantings of the Sherry grape Palomino that didn't produce as well in the cooler climate of Rías Baixas.
 In the 1970s growers began to replant native varieties like Albariño.
 Throughout the region 12 grape varieties are permitted, including the red wine grapes of Mencía and Espadeiro, but Albariño accounts for 90% of the region's production.

 The vineyard soils of the area are granite based and ideally situated for the damp maritime climate of the area.
 Despite the reputation for high yields in other parts of Galicia, Rías Baixas keeps the yield of its Albariño plantings low in order to produce concentrated fruity and fragrant wine.
 The wines are often a minimum alcohol content of 12% and are rarely produced in a style other than dry.

 Other grapes grown in Rías Baixas include Brancellao, Caiño tinto, Caiño blanca, Loureira, Loureira Tinta, Sousón, Torrontés and Treixadura.

-Rías Baixas (DO) is the Galician DO that exports more bottles of wine.
+Rías Baixas (DO) is the Galician DO that exports most bottles of wine.